Honey Bee Removal

 Yes, honey bees can sting.
-Although Honey Bees are not aggressive all of the time, they do become aggressive when people approach their hive and they feel threatened and can sting people and other animals.
+Although they are not aggressive all of the time, they do become aggressive when people approach their hive and they feel threatened and can sting people and other animals.

-Even though a honey bee will die after stinging someone or something, their venom sac keeps pumping venom for up to 12 minutes into its victim.
-During this period of time the venom secretes a pheromone that signals other bees to attack the very spot where the sting occurred.
+Even though they would die after stinging someone or something, their venom sac keeps pumping venom for up to 12 minutes into its victim.
+During this period of time, the venom secretes a pheromone that signals other bees to attack the very spot where the sting occurred.
 For this reason, seek shelter and wash off the area where you got stung.